-A: The main advantage is that a trust will usually allow you to avoid probate.
-Probate is the legal process in which assets are transferred and debts are paid off.
+A: The main advantage to using a trust is that a trust helps to avoid probate.
+Probate is the court process though which assets are transferred and debts are paid off.
 The process can be very expensive and can take a long time.

 There are some other advantages as well.
 They include:

-Q: Are there any disadvantages in using a trust?
+Q: What are the disadvantages to using a trust?

 A: A trust may take longer to create than a will and can be more expensive.
 This is because trusts are usually more complicated than a basic will.
-However, it can save money in the long run.
+However, in many situations, a trust can save money in the long run.

 Q: What's the difference between a revocable trust and an irrevocable trust?